uken/knuckles/README.md

 Please note that `add-backend` takes an extra parameter `ttl`, which dictates for how long the backend should be considered alive.
 This allows services to register and send constant keep-alives.

+Sending `ttl=0` disables ttl checking for a specific backend.

 ## Deployment Considerations

 ### Security